And in today’s review, we are going to be looking at both of these topics in-depth.

 You can use Google Keyword Planner to find similar phrases to the main topic of your post.

-Another method some bloggers use it s keyword suggestion tool like Hit Tail Pro.
+Another method some bloggers use it s a keyword suggestion tool like Hit Tail Pro.

 I recommend targeting 2 or 3 such phrases in your post to spread the benefits and chance of getting SEO.